jac-oblong/Cognitive-Modeling/hw4/readme.md

 ### Bayesian leave-one-out cross-validation (LOO-CV) relies on the posterior predictive distribution of left-out data points.

+TRUE.

 ### The Akaike Information Criterion (AIC) penalizes model complexity indirectly through the variance of a model's marginal likelihood.

+FALSE.
+Bayes factors do this to measure generative performance.
+AIC penalizes model complexity directly by applying a penalty for the number of parameters in the model.

 ### The log-predictive density (LPD) is a relative metric of model complexity.

+FALSE.
+LPD is a reletive metric of predictive performance.
+It doesn't depend on complexity directly, rather, model predictive performance.

 ### The LPD can be approximated by evaluating the likelihood of each posterior draw (e.g., as provided by an MCMC sampler) and taking the average of all resulting likelihood values.

+TRUE.

 ### Bayes factors do not depend on the prior odds, that is, the ratio of prior model probabilities $p(M_1)/p(M_2)$.

+TRUE.

+### You should always prefer information criteria to cross-validation in terms of estimating predictive performance.

+FALSE.
+Both information criteria and cross-validation methods are approximations used to estimate predictive performance.
+Therefore, each method may be a better or worse approximation given specific circumstances.

 ## Problem 2 - Simple Multinomial Processing Trees (MPTs)